-If the thought of lying on a table and being poked by tiny needles makes you feel uneasy, you’re not alone.
-But a growing number of people — from athletes to people with injuries or chronic pain — swear by its ability to provide sweet relief for intense muscle pain and mobility issues.
+A growing number of people, from athletes to people with injuries or chronic pain, swear by dry needling as a way to provide sweet relief for intense muscle pain and mobility issues.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Dry needling, also known as intramuscular stimulation, is a type of trigger point therapy that’s been used for decades — and it’s become an increasingly popular drug-free way to treat musculoskeletal pain.